-Churchill's overarching approach to entry requirements and conditional offers is informed by the fact that Cambridge applicants are frequently predicted, and achieve, maximal grades in the highest-level academic qualifications they undertake.
-Therefore, Cambridge entrants usually exceed the University's typical offers, often by quite some margin.
-You can see this in the case of A Level, for example, in the University's annuallypublished "Undergraduate Admissions Statistics" summaries on the Application Statistics webpage.
-If we have a degree course that's right for you, you're one of the very ablest and highest-achieving students in your cohort, and your teachers or lecturers support you strongly, you are likely to be a serious candidate.
+Churchill's overarching approach to entry requirements and conditional offers is informed by the fact that Cambridge applicants are frequently predicted, and achieve, maximal grades in the highest level academic qualifications they undertake.
+Therefore, Cambridge entrants usually exceed the University's minimum offer level, often by quite some margin.
+You can see this in the case of A Level, for example, in the University's annually-published Undergraduate Admissions Statistics summaries on the Application Statistics webpage.

+If we have a degree course that's right for you, you're amongst the highest-achieving students in your cohort, and your teachers or lecturers support you strongly, you are likely to be a serious candidate.